 ~ ~ Violent Video Games & School Shootings ~ ~

 - The U.S. Marine Corps, the U.S. Army and law enforcement agencies use video games like "Doom" or Nintendo to train their people in the use of firearms.

 - Lt.
 Col. David Grossman, a U.S. Army expert on the psychology of combat and author of the book, "On Killing", has illustrated how violent video games, in the hands of children, serve as "murder simulators".

-- The 14 years old killer in the Paducah, Kentucky school shooting had never fired a real pistol in his life.
+- The 14 year old killer in the Paducah, Kentucky school shooting had never fired a real pistol in his life.
 Nevertheless he fired eight shots, five of them head shots, the other three upper torso shots, killing 8 children.
 Where did he get the skill and will to kill?
-Most likely from violent video games and media violence, pared with a lack of adult guidance.
+Most likely from violent video games and media violence, paired with a lack of adult guidance.

 Violent video games can train our children to kill, glorify violence, desensitize them to suffering and legitimize and trivialize violence.
 One must remember that there are more significant factors, such as child abuse, domestic violence, gangs in the neighborhood, or growing up in a war zone, that are likely desensitize people to violence or increase violent behavior.